-My wife spotted hammocks for sale on the web that were designed for storing and displaying soft stuffed toy animals high up in the corner of a room.
+My wife spotted hammocks for sale online that were designed for storing and displaying soft stuffed toy animals high up in the corner of a room.
 This gave her the idea that perhaps I could make something suitable above our bedroom door, for storing and displaying part of her collection.
-She showed me what she found on the web, and then after giving it some thought we sat down to look at all the options and their pros and cons.
+She showed me what she found online, and then after giving it some thought we sat down to look at all the options and their pros and cons.

 The options we considered were: